07akioni/create-merged-request/README.md

   }
 })

-// Only 1 `fetchUsers` will be called mergedRequest(userId1).then((user) => console.log(user))
+// `fetchUsers` will be called only once mergedRequest(userId1).then((user) => console.log(user))
 mergedRequest(userId2).then((user) => console.log(user))
 mergedRequest(userId3).then((user) => console.log(user))